-If there is an opponent piece along the path of the queen which the queen is eligible to capture then, that piece is removed from the chess board and the queen occupies its square, thus capturing that piece.
+If there is an opponent piece along the path of the queen that the queen is eligible to capture then, that piece is removed from the chessboard and the queen occupies its square, thus capturing that piece.
 However, only one piece can be captured in a single turn.

 In chess, you can’t double kill.

 As you can see in the above image, the white queen can capture the rook (shown with a red arrow in the image).
 The queen can also move on the other squares of the chessboard as shown in the image.